changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### tail type inference

-You may think that when we introduce `auto`, we have already mentioned that `auto` cannot be used for function arguments for type derivation.
-Can `auto` be used to derive the return type of a function?
+You may think that whether `auto` can be used to deduce the return type of a function.
 Still consider an example of an add function, which we have to write in traditional C++:

 ```cpp
 template<typename R, typename T, typename U>